Community-supported agriculture, Jharkhand

 The project aims to establish a cooperative that strengthens local food security and can serve as a model for other regions.

-Project sponsor: Adivasi Coordination in Germany e.V.
+Project partner: Adivasi Coordination in Germany e.V.

-Project partner: Woman and Gender Resource Center, Jharkhand
+Local organization: Woman and Gender Resource Center, Jharkhand

 Artikel teilen: